kkortes/async-await-websockets/README.md

 ## ping-pong-websockets..

 - Is a socket.io server that can handle async/await calls
-- Exploses a `request` function which can be used on the client in order to make a async/await call
+- Exposes a `request` function which can be used on the client in order to make a async/await call

 ## How to